 Happy Jew Queer* [expert] — a lost-and-found dance with double-shadow interaction and rollaway into a swing

-Hellooo Nurse!* [accessible] — larks' right-hand chain to N in an otherwise dead-easy dance
+Hellooo Nurse!* [accessible] — larks' right-hand chain to neighbor in an otherwise dead-easy dance

-I Can't Believe It's Not Butter! [accessible] — what if Gene Hubert's "Butter" had a lark's right-hand chain instead?
+I Can't Believe It's Not Butter! [accessible] — Gene Hubert's "Butter" but make it a larks' right-hand chain

 I'll Hold You In My Arms [accessible] — easy Petronellas-in-the-B dance